filipatrabucho/filipatrabucho/README.md

 ### ⚡ Fun fact

-I live with my boyfriend and our **three dogs**, love being organized, and I’m always looking to grow — whether it's learning new tech or solving real-world problems.
+I’m always looking to grow — whether it's learning new tech or solving real-world problems.
 If the project sounds tough, that’s exactly where I want to be.
 Let’s go. 🚀